Frank Rigney

-Frank Rigney (April 9, 1936 – June 29, 2010) was an offensive tackle for the Winnipeg Blue Bombers in the Canadian Football League.
+Frank Rigney (April 9, 1936 – June 29, 2010) was an offensive tackle for the Winnipeg Blue Bombers in the Canadian Football League (CFL).

 College

 Rigney played college ball with another Blue Bomber great, quarterback Ken Ploen at the University of Iowa.

 CFL

 Frank Rigney was an outstanding offensive tackle for Winnipeg.
 During his 10-year stint from 1958 to 1967, Winnipeg won the Grey Cup four times, in 1958, 1959, 1961, and 1962.
 Winnipeg also participated and lost in 1965, the so-called Wind Bowl.
 "The first year we got a tie clasp from the city.
 The second year that we won, we did get a ring, the one and only one we got.
 The next two that we won, I can't remember what we got.
 I think we got a watch," Rigney stated.
 Rigney retired from football due to back injuries.
 Through ten seasons he only missed five games.